 Currimundi to Wickham Point, Caloundra

-This brief was developed to inform the extent and scope of the study.
+This brief (PDF, 120KB) was developed to inform the extent and scope of the study.

 Cottonwood tree study

-The Cottonwood Tree Study is now finalised.
-Two workshops were undertaken in early 2019 to allow the consultants to present council with the findings and proposed options.
+The cottonwood tree study is now finalised.
+2 workshops were undertaken in early 2019 to allow the consultants to present council with the findings and proposed options:

-- Workshop 1 presented the report and provided an overview of the findings.
+- workshop 1 presented the report (PDF, 9576KB) and provided an overview of the findings.
 Please note that the representative sites referenced on Page 64 of the report are based on data from the Queensland Herbarium.
-This can be viewed in the supporting representative site map and data.
+This can be viewed in the supporting representative site map and data (PDF, 173KB)

-- Workshop 2 enabled Councillors to further investigate the application of the options and the supporting decision matrix on several different sites and locations.
+- workshop 2 enabled councillors to further investigate the application of the options and the supporting decision matrix (PDF, 121KB) on several different sites and locations.

-Council completed the Shelly Beach Park Landscape project in June 2020.
-This was a pilot project identified by council as an outcome from the Cottonwood Tree Study to improve the safety, ecology and amenity of this high profile area.
-As part of the project council selectively removed one living and three dead cottonwood trees and replaced them with over 2000 native shrubs, ground covers and tree species.
+Council completed the Shelly Beach park landscape project in June 2020.
+This was a pilot project identified by council as an outcome from the cottonwood tree study to improve the safety, ecology and amenity of this high profile area.
+As part of the project council selectively removed 1 living and 3 dead cottonwood trees and replaced them with over 2000 native shrubs, ground covers and tree species.